tulicsgabriel/Eurovision-Forecasting-ideas/README.md

 # Other

 The code snippets in the Notebook are for brainstorming purposes, the methods have not been validated or evaluated.
 Measurements of the accuracy of the methods are still needed.
-This is a hobby project, consider it a hobby project.
+This is a hobby project, consider it as such.

 Please feel free to share opinions, comments and/or other ideas.